makerdao/community/governance/votes/Executive vote - May 15, 2025.md

 - Disable MKR Flop Auctions.
 - Disable Emergency Shutdown Module.
 - Launch new Chief Contract.
-- Deploy New VoteDelegate Factory.
+- Deploy New Vote Delegate Factory.
 - Move the authority of the Spark Freezer MOM contract to the new Chief contract (through the Spark Proxy Spell).
 - Launch the new SKY oracle and add the new SKY oracle to the Oracle Security Module MOM contract.
 - Update Smart Burn Engine Parameters.